jbaudanza/rxnotifier/README.md

 $ npm install --save pg pg-pool
 ```

 The PgNotifier class will need access to your [connection pool](https://github.com/brianc/node-pg-pool).
-It will create one long standing connection to use for `LISTEN` commands, and will temporarily acquire a connection for broadcasting `NOTIFY` commands.
+It will create one long standing connection to use for `LISTEN` commands, and will briefly acquire connections for broadcasting `NOTIFY` commands.

 ```js
 var Pool = require('pg-pool');